-Sunday trading: £600 of Mavic Carbon wheels, £500 off Shimano Ultegra and much more - Cycling Weekly
+Sunday trading: £500 off a CycleOps Hammer smart trainer and Shimano Ultegra plus much more - Cycling Weekly

 Shimano’s Ultegra groupset offers unrivalled performance at remarkable value.
 Shimano has given it all the technology found in its Dura-Ace groupset and kept it affordable.
 If you were looking for an upgrade for your bike, this would probably be the best purchase.
 It’s light (only 300 or so grams less than Dura-Ace) has incredible brakes and shifting technology borrowed from mountain biking.

-Spring can, sadly, often mean rain.
-There’s no escaping it, but you can protect yourself from it.
+Ultimately there was no escaping the rain, but you can protect yourself from it.
 The Castelli Gabba 3 is an exceptional item of clothing.
 It is, like all of Castelli’s kit, exceptionally water resistant, windproof and warm.
 Partner this with the company’s Nanoflex arm warmers and you’re ready for whatever the spring weather can throw at you.

 Oakley Jawbreaker Redline Prizm sunglasses were £175 now £84.99